jcsung-star/Blockchain/README.md

 ## Overview

 Blockchain is an online application that allows our users to build a blockchain ledger system.
 While Python was used for the back-end code, Streamlit enhances the front-end user experience.
-This ledger allows the user to conduct financial transactions and verify its accuracy and the validity of the blockchain.
+This ledger allows the user to conduct financial transactions and validate the blockchain.

 ---